aws/aws-sdk-js-v3/packages/credential-provider-ini/README.md

 ## Supported configuration

-You may customize how credentials are resolved by providing an options hash to the `fromSharedConfigFiles` factory function.
-The following options are
+You may customize how credentials are resolved by providing an options hash to the `fromIni` factory function.
+The following options are supported:
-supported:

 - `profile` - The configuration profile to use.
 If not specified, the provider will use the value in the `AWS_PROFILE` environment variable or a default of